yssolk9102/kwk-virtual-curriculum-4/swift-ios/solo/index.md

 </article>

 <article class="solo-day-card">
-  <h3 class="solo-day-label solo-day-click">Tuesday Not HW</h3>
+  <h3 class="solo-day-label solo-day-click">Tuesday Night Hack</h3>
   <div class="solo-day-toggle">

     <div>
       <h4>Watch: Dictionaries</h4>
-      <p>Watch <a target="blank" href="">this __ minute this video to learn about Swift Dictionaries</a>.
-Share your answers to the questions at the end of the video in the Slack thread.
+      <p>Watch <a target="blank" href="https://drive.google.com/file/d/1PStAOAyIzqy_JicYALCFL3j27qVWQZs5/view?usp=sharing">this video to learn about Swift Dictionaries</a>.
+Share your answers to the following questions in the Slack thread:<b> (1) Give a real-life example of an array and a real-life example of a dictionary!
+(2) What is something new that you learned in the video?
+(3) What is something that you’re still curious about?
+</b> We will review this content as a group tomorrow!.
 We will review this content as a group tomorrow!</p>
     </div>

     <div>